aghie/hpac/README.md

 ## Installation

-We recommend to create a virtualenv (`virtualenv hpac`) so these packages do not interfere with previous versions that you might have installed in your machine.
+We recommend to create a virtualenv (e.g. `virtualenv $HOME/env/hpac`) so these packages do not interfere with previous versions that you might have installed in your machine.

 After activating the virtualenv, execute the file `install.sh` to automatically install the mentioned dependencies (tested on Ubuntu 18.04 64 bits).